-If the rain drops are not completely melted, they will contain an ice core which leads to rapid freezing if the melting particles fall from an elevated above-freezing layer into a layer of sub-zero temperatures below.
-In this case, the same form of freezing parametrization is used as above, but with the standard timescale (7200s).
+If rain drops are not completely melted, they will contain an ice core which leads to rapid refreezing if the melting particles fall from an elevated above-freezing layer into a layer of sub-zero temperatures below.
+In this case, the rate of freezing is faster and is parametrized with a similar functional form to the melting of snow (Eq.
+7.78), with a timescale of 7200s.
 It is assumed that at least 20% of the precipitation mass must be in the ice phase at the base of the warm layer for refreezing to be rapid.
 Otherwise, if more than 80% of the precipitation mass at the base of the warm layer is rain, the slower timescale for supercooled rain drops is applied in the column below and freezing rain can be diagnosed at the surface.